Numerical method for Darcy flow derived using Discrete Exterior Calculus: Introduction

 In mixed methods, velocity (or flux) along with pressure are taken to be the primary variables and this can yield more accurate results compared to the pressure-only formulation.
 Mixed formulations require careful choice of spaces for velocity and pressure since not all combinations yield stable methods and the use of the LBB condition \cite{BrFo1991, ArFaWi2010} is important here.
 For example, the use of continuous piecewise linear representation for both velocity and pressure results in an unstable method \cite{BrFo1991, Braess2007}.
 An example of such unstable behavior is shown in Figure~\ref{fig:sqr8nodal}.
 Many fixes for such instability are presented in the literature.
 For example, one can use Raviart-Thomas (RT) elements \cite{RaTh1977}, N\'ed\'elec elements \cite{Nedelec1980}, Brezzi-Douglas-Marini (BDM) elements \cite{BrDoMa1985}, or a variety of other finite element spaces summarized in~\cite{Chen2005}.
 Many of these spaces that have yielded stable discretizations of Darcy flow and other problems have been unified under the umbrella of finite element exterior calculus \cite{ArFaWi2006}.
 Stabilized mixed finite elements methods have also been developed for Darcy flow~\cite{MaHu2002,HuMaWa2006,BoDo2006, NaTuHjMa2006,NaMaHj2008}.
 Finite volume \cite{AcBeCo2003} and covolume methods \cite{Nicolaides1992, ChKwVa1998,ChVa1999} are yet another approach for solving the equations of Darcy flow.
 A monotone, locally conservative finite volume scheme for diffusion equation is described in~\cite{LiShSvVa2007} and a mimetic finite difference scheme is in~\cite{LiShSv2006}.

 The primary variables in our method are area or volume flux (depending on whether the problem is 2D or 3D), and pressure.
 The fluxes are placed on edges in triangle meshes or triangles in tetrahedral meshes.
 This leads to pressures being placed at circumcenters of top dimensional simplices.
-It was shown recently~\cite{Hirani2010} why the circumcenters need not be inside the simplices for the method to work.
+There is numerical evidence that the circumcenters need not be inside the simplices for the method to work.
 See Figure~\ref{fig:sqr55cnstvel} for an example where the circumcenters are not all inside the corresponding simplices.
-It is enough for the mesh to be a Delaunay mesh \cite{Edelsbrunner2006}, which most modern meshing software such as Triangle and tetgen automatically provide~\cite{Shewchuk1996, Si2009}.
-The mesh in Figure~\ref{fig:sqr55cnstvel} is a Delaunay mesh.
-The pressure can be considered constant in each simplex.
+In all our experiments involving high quality Delaunay meshes (which most modern meshing software such as Triangle and tetgen automatically provide~\cite{Shewchuk1996, Si2009}) the method has worked in the presence of obtuse triangles.
+A sufficient condition for the method to be applicable is that the meshes be well-centered (simplices should contain their circumcenters).
+There has been considerable work by the first author and collaborators on the creation of such meshes.
+See~\cite{VaHiGuRa2010} and the references therein.
 Our method is related to the methods for diffusion described in~\cite{PeSu2007} and to the covolume method applied to Darcy flow in~\cite{ChKwVa1998,ChVa1999} but our emphasis is on the relationships between the numerical method and exterior calculus.
 In addition we treat discontinuous permeability explicitly.
 The treatment of flux and pressure in our method is similar to that for Navier-Stokes equations in \cite{ElToKaScDe2007}, which is also based on DEC.